andreatassi/V2X-MMWAVE/README.md

     }
 ```

-Please note that the code contained in
+Please note that the code contained in the following locations have been developed by third parties.
+These pieces of software can be downloaded from MATLAB Central File Exchange (https://uk.mathworks.com/matlabcentral/fileexchange/), for free:
 * ./src/export_fig
 * ./src/+tvt_activity/+utils/plotsparsemarkers.m
 * ./src/+tvt_activity/+utils/+hyp2f1mex
 * ./src/+tvt_activity/plotTickLatex2D.m
-have been developed by third parties.
-These pieces of software can be downloaded from MATLAB Central File Exchange (https://uk.mathworks.com/matlabcentral/fileexchange/), for free.

 Requirements